Taste the real Alphono Mango SHOP NOW

 Also known as Chinna-Suvarnarekha and Sundari in Northern India.

 Suvarnarekha mangoes have yellow skin with a red tinge that can easily be identified near the stalk, with thick skin and a round or oval shape.
-They are often larger in size than some other varieties of mangos.
+They are often larger than some other varieties of mangos.

 Season of the Suvarnarekha mangos: They are typically available from May to June in India.